 What are the Benefits of Content Marketing?

-A successful content marketing machine will also benefit all stages of the marketing funnel.
+A successful content marketing program will also benefit all stages of the marketing funnel.

 1. Drives Sales Conversions

-As with any marketing channel, the main purpose of content marketing is to drive sales and conversions.
+As with any inbound marketing channel, the main purpose of any content marketing effort is to drive sales and conversions.

 2. Increases Website Traffic